compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 **Sarah**

 Over the winter holiday, my side of the family all decided to meet in Tampa, Florida.
 To get there from Ft.
 Lauderdale, I took a train with my then four-month old, Stetson.
-We had a coach seat on the way there, but on the way back we upgraded to a roomette and that ended up being an amazing way to travel with a baby.
+We had a coach seat on the way there, but on the way back we upgraded to a roomette that ended up being an amazing way to travel with a baby.
 Stetson spent a lot of time immersed in the honored tradition of watching the world go by.
 He took a nap in my arms during lunch in the dining car and played with some toys after we converted the roomette from seats to a bed.
 His stroller just fit on the top bunk.
 We rolled back into Ft.
 Lauderdale ready for bedtime.
-[PIC]

 **Last but not least, welcome to Vyki’s Taiwan Corner**